Popeye’s Guide To Pumping Up Your Core Web Vitals

 Chapter 1: Understanding Core Web Vitals

-Before we can improve our site’s Core Web Vitals, we need to fully understand what they are and why they matter.
+Before improving our site’s Core Web Vitals, we must understand what they are and why they matter fully.
 Think of them as the “spinach-powered” benchmarks for a great user experience.
-Core Web Vitals are a subset of Google’s Web Vitals initiative, focused specifically on user experience metrics.
-These measurements help ensure that a website provides a fast, responsive, and visually stable experience for visitors.

 Core Web Vitals consist of three primary metrics: